willau/Exercices/TD2/README.md

 # Name Statistics Computation using Hadoop

-Three Map/Reduce classs that process the 'prenoms.csv' file for computing the demanded name statistics.
+Three Map/Reduce classes that process the 'prenoms.csv' file for computing the demanded name statistics.

 ### Name Count By Origin
 In order to count the number of name for each origin, type: